By Scott Beller

 Seeing your parents age and how they manage their healthcare is like a crystal ball providing a window to your own health future, should you choose to acknowledge it.
 While that perspective can be a frightening wake-up call to some, it also provides a useful guide.
 For me, it's definitely been a cautionary tale.
 My parents’ health issues along with my own experience have helped me get into the habit of taking better care of myself.

 When I became a dad, I knew the stakes had gotten even higher.

 I wanted to be with my daughters every day from the time they were infants.
-Being mindful of my overall health enabled me to limit my "downtime" so that was able to be here and be the best caregiver I could be for my kids.
+Being mindful of my overall health enabled me to limit my "downtime" so that I was able to be here and be the best caregiver I could be for my kids.
 I wasn't and still am not perfect, of course.
-But I am mindful.
-I get regular checkups from my doctor and dentist.
+But I do get regular checkups from my doctor and dentist.
 I get vaccines to protect myself, my family, and others.
 Basically, I try my best to care for myself as much as I do my kids.

 They are my greatest motivation.

 I've recently written about grappling with challenges of remaining involved as my kids get older and become more independent.
 On the few occasions when my health has taken a hit like it has these past few months, missing time with my girls has been the hardest part.
 After a few stints in the hospital for an issue I've dealt with since mid-May, my mobility (and, therefore, my availability) has been limited for a variety of reasons.
 My kids have understood why, because I've been open and honest with them about what was going on with me from the outset (sometimes maybe a bit more honest than they'd have liked).
 But being detached from them and out of the daily flow of activities has weighed heavily on me.
 The situation has added a mental challenge to my more obvious physical ones.